NielsLiisberg/noxdb-tutorials/README.md

 ```
 GO ICEBREAK
 CALL QCMD
-ADDICESVR SVRID(NOXDBTUT) TEXT('noxDb tutorials')
+ADDICESVR SVRID(noxdbtut) TEXT('noxDb tutorials')
     SVRPORT(60666) HTTPPATH('/prj/noxDb-tutorials')
     WWWDFTDOC('default.html') DISPTHRMTH(*MULTITHREAD)
-STRICESVR NOXDBTUT
+STRICESVR noxdbtut
 WRKICESBS
 ```
-You will see the NOXDBTUT server running in the noxDb subsystem.
+You will see the tutorials server running in the noxDb subsystem.
 Now we need to compile some of the tutorials ( still in the 5250 with noxDb on the library list):

 ```
-CRTICEPGM STMF('/prj/noxDb-tutorials/router.rpgle') SVRID(NOXDBTUT)
+CRTICEPGM STMF('/prj/noxDb-tutorials/router.rpgle') SVRID(tutorials)
-CRTICEPGM STMF('/prj/noxDb-tutorials/msProduct.rpgle') SVRID(NOXDBTUT)
+CRTICEPGM STMF('/prj/noxDb-tutorials/msProduct.rpgle') SVRID(tutorials)
 ```

 # Run the first sample